CUBE (1997)

 Cube was Natali’s feature debut, and it announced a singular directorial voice obsessed with systems that trap and dehumanize.
 His later works — Splice, Cypher, and In the Tall Grass — continue this fascination with spaces and rules that break the human spirit.
 While two sequels and a Japanese remake followed, none captured the austere brilliance and philosophical clarity of the original.

-💎 Cinematic Diamond: The entire film was shot on one modular 14-foot cube set in just 20 days.
+💎 Verified Fact: The entire film was shot on one modular 14-foot cube set in just 20 days.
 Natali has said the concept came from a childhood nightmare about being trapped inside a building that had no reason to exist.
 The production used different colored lighting gels and repainted the walls between setups to create the illusion of hundreds of unique rooms — a masterclass in resourceful filmmaking that turned extreme budgetary limitation into pure cinematic genius.

-Frequently Asked Questions
+Frequently Asked Questions About Cube (1997)

 What is Cube (1997) about?